 Standard VI

-Co-led by Warren Loller, Director of Budgets, and Chris Cook, Interim Vice President for Finance and Administration, this group focuses on financial planning, resource allocation, and continuous improvement.
+Co-led by Warren Loller, Director of Budgets, and Chris Cook, Vice President for Finance and Administration, this group focuses on financial planning, resource allocation, and continuous improvement.

 Mark Ironside, Associate Vice President for Auxiliary Services